coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 up.

-Spell resistance has no effect unless the energy created or released by the spell actually goes to work on the resistant creature's mind or body.
+Spell resistance has no effect unless the energy created or released by the spell actually goes to work on the resistant creature’s mind or body.
 If the spell acts on anything else and the creature is affected as a consequence, no roll is required.
 Creatures can be harmed by a spell without being directly affected.

-Spell resistance does not apply if an effect fools the creature's senses or reveals something about the creature.
+Spell resistance does not apply if an effect fools the creature’s senses or reveals something about the creature.

 Magic actually has to be working for spell resistance to apply.
-Spells that have instantaneous durations but lasting results aren't subject to spell resistance unless the resistant creature is exposed to the spell the instant it is cast.
+Spells that have instantaneous durations but lasting results aren’t subject to spell resistance unless the resistant creature is exposed to the spell the instant it is cast.

-When in doubt about whether a spell's effect is direct or indirect, consider the spell's school:
+When in doubt about whether a spell’s effect is direct or indirect, consider the spell’s school:

 **Abjuration:** The target creature must be harmed, changed, or restricted in some manner for spell resistance to apply.
-Perception changes aren't subject to spell resistance.
+Perception changes aren’t subject to spell resistance.

-Abjurations that block or negate attacks are not subject to an attacker's spell resistance---it is the protected creature that is affected by the spell (becoming immune or resistant to the attack).
+Abjurations that block or negate attacks are not subject to an attacker’s spell resistance—it is the protected creature that is affected by the spell (becoming immune or resistant to the attack).

 **Conjuration:** These spells are usually not subject to spell